JeffreyRacine/static-hugo-site/content/home/about.md

 If you are searching for working papers, information about R packages or textbooks that I have authored, a current curriculum vitae, course information and the like, kindly [visit my primary McMaster academic website](https://socialsciences.mcmaster.ca/people/racinej).

+<i class="fa fa-rss"></i> To receive post updates from this site, you can subscribe using an [RSS feed reader](https://www.wired.com/story/rss-readers-feedly-inoreader-old-reader) by simply adding the URL for this site to your RSS feed.

 # About Me

 I am a Professor in the Department of Economics and a Professor in the Graduate Program in Statistics in the Department of Mathematics and Statistics at McMaster University, which is located in Southern Ontario, Canada.
 I occupy the Senator William McMaster Chair in Econometrics and am a Fellow of the [*Journal of Econometrics*](https://www.journals.elsevier.com/journal-of-econometrics).
 I have held previous appointments at Syracuse University, the University of South Florida, the University of California San Diego (two-year visiting appointment), and York University.